edeyneka/edeyneka.github.io/_posts/2021-09-21-masters-application.md

 >Sincerely yours,
 >X Y

+> Dear Prof. X,

+I am a prospective student of the Y program and I am writing concerning possible masters project at your lab.
+I am very passionate about X, Y, Z (something that aligns with their research).
+I am going to apply for a masters program in X and wanted to ask if you are taking students next year?
+If yes, what could be a possible topic for research project at your lab?

+I feel that my research and academic background can offer substantial assistance in your research.

+Few words about myself. ...
+Attached you can find my CV for more information.

+Look forward to your reply!

+Sincerely yours,

+X Y

 Interesting fact.
 In 2017 I contacted two professors at TU Delft and both of them were in my thesis committee in 2020.
 And I am very grateful for them that they answered because it gave me extra motivation.

 **Recommendation letters.** Oh, this is the worst part of the application.
 Even if I have always been a good student, it is painful to ask for the recommendations.
 Therefore, don’t worry if you feel uncomfortable asking!
 Everybody does.
 Everything depends on a particular supervisor, but here are some general tips.